 During Western Week, Old Town Scottsdale transforms into an authentic old west experience, and a fun ride for the entire family.
-Connect with Old Town’s western history, up-close and in person, through western and Native American festivals, art walks, the Hashknife Pony Express, Parada del Sol, and our newest event, Arizona Indian Festival.
+Connect with Old Town’s western history, up-close and in person, through western and Native American festivals, art walks, live performances, arts and crafts, the Hashknife Pony Express, and the Arizona Indian Festival.
 Come say howdy!

 For more, visit arizonaindiantourism.org

 In continued celebration of the Scottsdale Gallery Association’s 46th anniversary season, April’s Gold Palette ArtWalk will be dedicated to the theme of Western Week.
 Participating art studios and galleries throughout the Scottsdale Arts District will feature Western artists and guests can enjoy live music from Desert Dixie.

 At 6:45 p.m. attendees are invited to gather at the Casa des Artistes Plaza, located on the northwest corner of Marshall Way and Main Street, to view the unveiling of an exclusive 2021 Parada Del Sol commemorative lithograph titled “Learning the Ropes.”
 With only 125 in the first and final print run, each limited-edition lithographic print is numbered and signed by renowned artist Tim Gallegly.
 Available for $200 each throughout the evening, print proceeds will go to the Parada del Sol Parade Foundation, which benefits local youth and educational charities in the community.

 For more on Gold Palette ArtWalk, visit scottsdalegalleries.com